cds-snc/ircc_scheduler/README.md

 ## Running the tests

-Each microservice has it's own test suite.
+Each microservice has its own test suite.
 To run the tests for all the microservices you can run
 ```sh
 make test
 ```